scalawithcats/scala-with-cats/src/pages/codata/scala.md

 Notice that the first parameter of each function is the type we are defining, `Set[A]`.

-The translation to Scala becomes:
+The translation to Scala is:

 - the overall type becomes a `trait`; and
-- each function becomes a method on that `trait` where the first parameter is the hidden `this` parameter and other parameters become normal parameters to the method.
+- each function becomes a method on that `trait`.
+The first parameter is the hidden `this` parameter, and other parameters become normal parameters to the method.

 This gives us the Scala representation we started with.